nasa/openmct-tutorial/README.md

 }
 ```

 The telemetry adapter above defines two functions.
-The first of these, `supportsRequest`, indicates that this telemetry adapter will request telemetry from a telemetry store.
+The first of these, `supportsRequest`, is necesssary to indicate that this telemetry adapter supports requesting telemetry from a telemetry store.
 The `request` function will retrieve telemetry data and return it to the Open MCT application for display.

-This adapter is fairly basic.
-Part of the reason for this is that the tutorial telemetry server returns data in a format

-We also need to update `index.html` to include our new adapter.
+With our adapter defined, we need to update `index.html` to include it.

 _[index.html]()_
 ```html